 Read the report: EV range anxiety and the realities of how far British Columbians drive on road trips [PDF, 350 KB]

 Due to the evolving COVID-19 situation, we recommend you follow the advice of B.C.’s public health officials at all times.
 If you need to travel, please respect physical distancing measures and maintain the recommended distance of two metres from others at all times.
 At this time, consider postponing non-essential travel or road trips.
-Read more about charging on the go for information on how to safely use public charging infrastructure during the COVID-19 outbreak.

 Tips for EV road trips

 The public charging network in B.C. and beyond is expanding fast, but any experienced EV driver will tell you that it takes some planning, and a few key considerations, to make for carefree road trips.

 Distance one way: 238 km (or 317 km from Victoria)